Cloudera Partner Data Processing Addendum

 Exhibit VI - Switzerland Data Transfers

-- Clause 13: Insofar as the transfer of Personal Data is governed by the FADP, the competent supervisory authority with parallel supervision (in accordance with Annex I.C of the EU SCCs) is the Federal Data Protection and Information Commissioner of Switzerland.
-Insofar as the transfer is governed by the GDPR, the criteria of Clause 13(a) for the selection of the competent authority must be observed.
+• Clause 13: Insofar as the Personal Data transfer is solely subject to the FADP, the Federal Data Protection and Information Commissioner (FDPIC) of Switzerland is the exclusive supervisory authority.
+Insofar as the transfer of Personal Data is governed by both the GDPR and the FADP, the competent supervisory authority with parallel supervision (in accordance with Annex I.C of the EU SCCs) is the FDPIC and the criteria of Clause 13(a) for the selection of the competent authority must be observed for the transfer governed by the GDPR.

-- Clause 17: The EU SCCs shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
+• Clause 17: The EU SCCs shall be governed by Swiss law, if the transfer is solely subject to the FADP, or, in other cases, the law of one of the EU Member States, which shall be Ireland.

-- Clause 18(b): Any dispute arising from the EU SCCs shall be resolved by the courts of an EU Member State.
+• Clause 18(b): Disputes arising from the EU SCCs shall be resolved by the courts of Switzerland if the transfer is solely subject to the FADP, or, in other cases, an EU Member State, which shall be Ireland.